Orton-Gillingham Training

 How To Apply

-Interested educators can submit a short application using the form linked below.
+When applications open, interested educators can submit a short application using a form that will be linked below.
 Be prepared to provide the following information:

 • Educator Information including prior relevant training and Massachusetts Educator License Number.

 • District/School Leader Endorsement for commitment to support implementing learning back in the school/LEA and confirming employment/position.
-We recommend downloading the District Endorsement Form in advance.
+Download the form here.

-Applications will be reviewed by the HILL and DESE, and applicants will be notified of acceptance by December 19, 2025.
-Eligible educators will be chosen based on demonstrated need in their district/charter/collaborative, priority factors and statement of interest.
+Applications will be reviewed by the HILL and DESE.
+Eligible educators will be chosen based on demonstrated need in their district/charter/collaborative, priority factors, and statement of interest.

 star icon.